juniem/ai-dev-kit-hol-2019/README.md

 - Click on `Review+Create`
 - Wait until until provisioning is complete and navigate to yoru new storage account
 - From the `overview` tab, click on `Blobs` service
-- `Add a new container`, give it a name like `model001` and make sure to select `Container (anonymous read access for containers and blobs)` for the `Public access level`
+- `Add a new container`, give it a name like `hardhatmodel` and make sure to select `Container (anonymous read access for containers and blobs)` for the `Public access level`
 - Click on the container just created, Click on the `Upload` button and select your files from the custom vision service and `Upload`
 - Copy the three URLs of these files by clicking on each of them and copying their URL to the clipboard